-- Net assets without donor restrictions undesignated Include contributions, grants, bequests, fees and other forms of revenue without donor restrictions, and expenditures related to the general operations and fundraising efforts of the Foundation. - Net asset without donor restrictions board designated Include net assets without donor restrictions the Foundation's Board of Directors has segregated for reserves. - Net assets with donor restrictions (See Note 13) Include net assets subject to donor (or certain grantor) imposed restrictions.
+• Net assets with donor restrictions (See Note 12) - Include net assets subject to donor (or certain grantor) imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 Donor-imposed restrictions are released when a restriction expires that is, when the stipulated time has elapsed, when the stipulated purpose for which the resource has been fulfilled, or both.